 Belayer: Climb on.
 (I am ready, you can start climbing.)

-Remember, this exchange should be in the form of a question and confirmation rather than just making statements and calling out “On belay!” without listening for confirmation from the belayer before climbing won’t confirm any readiness.
+Remember, this exchange should be a question and confirmation rather than just making statements and calling out “On belay!” without listening for confirmation from the belayer before climbing won’t confirm any readiness.
 A belayer may have realized their belay device is secured incorrectly or that their harness is twisted.
 If they have not verified that they are ready to belay and ready for the climber to begin, the climber should still be on the ground.

 Communication isn’t just critical for minimizing risk.
 It’s also helpful as every climber is different and has different preferences for their climbing.
 For example, some climbers like a lot of slack in the system as they climb, meaning the rope is kept looser, but some like the rope extra tight, especially when getting used to climbing.
-Some climbers enjoy being given beta (guidance on what next move to make) as they climb, but others find unrequested beta frustrating or unwelcomed.
+Some climbers enjoy being given beta (guidance on what next move to make) as they climb, but others find unrequested beta frustrating or unwelcome.
 Similarly, every belayer is different in their techniques.
-Not only is communication key to reducing risk when climbing, but expressing your own preferences and asking about the intentions of others can improve both partners’ climbing experience!
+Not only is communication key to reducing risk when climbing, but expressing your preferences and asking about the intentions of others can improve both partners’ climbing experience!

 The challenge, teamwork, thrill, and empowerment of top rope create an exciting and challenging experience for the brain and body!
-Top roping is a wonderful way to enjoy climbing casually or enter further into the vast array of skills and knowledge that the climbing world offers.
-It is the first building block for many climbers, so don’t be afraid to ask questions or seek out support from gym staff!
+Top roping is a wonderful way to enjoy climbing casually or enter further into the vast array of skills and knowledge the climbing world offers.
+It is the first building block for many climbers, so don’t be afraid to ask questions or seek support from gym staff!